Save Money on Your Trip: Weighted Shortest Path

 respectively.

-If I know the shortest path from src
+As long as I know the shortest paths from src

 to s1, s2

-, then I can determine the shortest path from src
+, I can determine the shortest path from src

 to dst